folio-org/stripes-components/docs/Testing.md

     expect(button.id).to.equal('button-test');
   });

+  // testing a specific action

   describe('clicking the button', () => {

-    beforeEach(async () => {
+    // 2.
+Perform any actions on the component that we want to verify beforeEach(async () => {
       await button.click();
     });

-    it('calls the onClick handler', () => {
+    // 3.
+Make assertions against the desired state it('calls the onClick handler', () => {
       expect(clicked).to.be.true;
     });